 Absolutely.
 Pricing ranges from $1.99 to $2.49 per week, depending on your subscription length.

-It will be available on Wednesday and Saturday at a number of local stores for $1.50 for the Wednesday issue and $2.50 for the Saturday/Sunday issue.
+It will be available on Saturday at a number of local stores for $2.50 for the Saturday/Sunday issue.
 You also can access a single-day digital edition for 99 cents.
 Visit www.dentonrc.com/singlecopy for print locations.

 We are simply evolving with our subscriber base to remain competitive in today’s market.
 More readers are consuming content digitally; our digital audience is big and continuing to grow.
 This change allows us to provide our readers the most up-to-date and latest coverage, including local news, sports coverage and scores, investigative reporting and much more.
 Our readers are following us and reading us digitally, and that is how they want to consume our content.